 Economies of Large Scale

-An extremely important benefit of any bank is its deep and wide reach through the branch banking system and the benefits of large scale operations.
-The wider the bank can reach the better services it can provide.
-Now a day’s banks provide services of net banking, card payments, ATM’s, etc. at even the most far-fetched and backward areas.
-Due to these large scale operations, the services have become extremely cheap, or sometimes even free.
+An extremely important benefit of any bank is its deep and wide reach through the branch banking system and the benefits of large-scale operations.
+The wider the bank can reach, the better services it can provide.
+Nowadays, banks offer services of net banking, card payments, ATMs, etc., in even the most far-fetched and backward areas.
+Due to these large-scale operations, the services have become extremely cheap or sometimes even free.

 Development in Rural Areas

 Banks aid rural development in more than one way.
 Firstly, the government makes it mandatory for the banks to lend to specialized sectors such as agriculture, rural infrastructure, etc. This leads to the development of modern infrastructure and methods in rural areas, thereby bringing in growth.
-Secondly, with the banks opening their branches in the backward areas, the rural population has benefits of modern bank facilities such as check-in accounts, ATM’s, locker facility, etc. Furthermore, when a new bank branch opens in a village, it needs facilities such as 24-hour electricity supply, internet connection, new staff etc. This creates employment and the villagers can also benefit from facilities of electricity and internet.
+Secondly, with the banks opening their branches in the backward areas, the rural population has benefits of modern bank facilities such as check-in accounts, ATMs, locker facilities, etc. Furthermore, when a new bank branch opens in a village, it needs facilities such as 24-hour electricity supply, internet connection, new staff, etc. This creates employment, and the villagers can also benefit from facilities of electricity and internet.

-Many banks operate at the multinational level, this has helped people and businesses in a way that was not possible before the establishment of modern banks.
-Multinational banks aids in remittance of cash, exchanging one currency for another; aids in export by transferring documents and payments; lend money to government, institutions and other world organizations.
-The reach of the banks is unlimited and it has helped in making the world a global village.
+Many banks operate at the multinational level, and this has helped people and businesses in a way that was not possible before the establishment of modern banks.
+Multinational banks aid in the remittance of cash, exchanging one currency for another; aid in export by transferring documents and payments; lend money to governments, institutions, and other world organizations.
+The reach of the banks is unlimited, and it has helped in making the world a global village.

-Though there are many benefits of the modern banks, it comes with its fair share of flaws.
-Let’s discuss the disadvantages of banks to understand it better.
+Though there are many benefits of modern banks, it comes with their fair share of flaws.
+Let’s discuss the disadvantages of banks to understand them better.